Updated 24 February 2022

 With Airtable, you can link related content from one sheet to another.
 Linking records between tables is exactly what I wanted to do, and exactly what Airtable does!
 This graphic from the Airtable product feature page shows how linking works.

 Another helpful feature is the ability to create different field types.
 Numbers, dates, long text, short text, multiple choice from a list of options, checkboxes, URLs, and even attachments.
 This is great for adding attachments like screenshots of match pages, cluster reports, and other files.
 The files are uploaded directly to Airtable.

 In Airtable, the spreadsheet is called a base (short for database).

 Each sheet within a base is called a table.
-I created a base for my John Robert Dyer research project, with separate tables for my correspondence log and research log.
+When I first started with Airtable, I created a base for my John Robert Dyer research project, with separate tables for my correspondence log and research log.
 Later, I decided I wanted to add tables for matches of R and matches of J, two of the test takers whose results I’m using.

 When I started doing research on some of these matches to determine a common ancestor, I kept track in the research log table.
 I added a column for which match I was researching about, and then included the usual columns for a research log.
 Here’s where I typically felt annoyed about duplicate data entry in a regular research log.
 I wanted to see the match’s name, have a link to the match page at Ancestry, and see the # of shared cMs.
 But I didn’t want to type it in again, since it was already in my correspondence log.

 The first column of each table is the “primary field.”
 The primary field in my correspondence log is the match name, so that’s how you link the entry in the correspondence log to the entries in your research log that go with that match.

 Click on the match name from that column expands the record so I can view all the notes, messages, shared cM, and other info related to that record in the correspondence log.
 Hooray!
 All the information I need in one place.